Welcome Back to Florida, White Pelicans

 View from Placida with pelicans off in the distance

 Wherever you are – this is the time of year when you can start to see white pelicans.
 They are only here thru the Spring, so be sure to plan an outing in the near future.
-And when you do, whether it is your first encounter or one of many, you are guaranteed to be just a little awestruck by these magnificent winged creatures.
+And when you do, whether it is your first encounter or one of many, you will be a little awestruck by these magnificent winged creatures.

 Yep, just one more reason to love authentic Florida.